Integrate Zapp Unique Coupon Upload

 Non-email channels

-If a channel uses an identifier other than email address, you should use that channel's identifier for generating coupons.
-We have added shortcuts for both email
+If a channel uses an identifier other than email address, you must use that channel's identifier for generating coupons.
+Optimizely added shortcuts for both email and phone.

 You can specify these or any other customer identifier manually.
-We still advise you to include UTM parameters, but non-email channels do not typically have automatic parameters available and need the parameters specified manually.
+Include UTM parameters, however, non-email channels do not typically have automatic parameters available and need the parameters specified manually.

-To use an SMS example, we would use the identifier phone
+To use an SMS example, use the identifier phone:

 {{ app.unique_coupons.generate_coupon(